=Revamped: November 7, 2015= My new notes are in bold

 "But then what about the Caucasian one?"
 Ahnnie asked.
 "Who is he?"

-"This is a matter that cannot go unprecedented," Long Ha said sternly.
-"Those men are outsiders to our family and are most unwelcome, whether they have magic or not.
+"This is a matter that cannot go on ignored," Lông Hà said sternly.
+"Those men are outsiders to our family and are most unwelcome, whether they were magical or not.
 When Kirin wakes up, we shall learn more."

 "Yes, Grandpa," the three teenagers said together.

 "And finally."
 He turned a probing eye over Drizzt.
-"If you want to make amends for the rule you have broken, then you can find away to calm the poplace by yourself."
+"If you want to make amends for the rule you have broken, then you can find away to calm the populace by yourself."

 "I understand," Drizzt said grimly.